 The memory is organized and sized as shown in Table 4: Memory Organization of the TOE.
+Besides the various interfaces principle differences are present within the TOE products:

-The products of this TOE provide various memory sizes to the user although the hardware of all products of this TOE is equal.
+The products of this TOE provide various memory sizes and interface configurations to the user although the hardware of all products of this TOE is equal.
 The differences are achieved by means of blocking resulting from different configurations.